isaac-sim/IsaacLab/docs/source/refs/troubleshooting.rst

     parameter to 3072, otherwise the simulation will miss interactions

-In this case, you need to increase the size of the buffers passed to the :class:`~omni.isaac.lab.sim.SimulationContext` class.
-The size of the buffers can be increased by setting the :attr:`~omni.isaac.lab.sim.PhysxCfg.gpu_found_lost_pairs_capacity` parameter in the :class:`~omni.isaac.lab.sim.PhysxCfg` class.
+In this case, you need to increase the size of the buffers passed to the :class:`~isaaclab.sim.SimulationContext` class.
+The size of the buffers can be increased by setting the :attr:`~isaaclab.sim.PhysxCfg.gpu_found_lost_pairs_capacity` parameter in the :class:`~isaaclab.sim.PhysxCfg` class.
 For example, to increase the size of the buffers to 4096, you can use the following code:

 .. code:: python

-    import omni.isaac.lab.sim as sim_utils
+    import isaaclab.sim as sim_utils

     sim_cfg = sim_utils.SimulationConfig()
     sim_cfg.physx.gpu_found_lost_pairs_capacity = 4096
     sim = SimulationContext(sim_params=sim_cfg)

-Please see the documentation for :class:`~omni.isaac.lab.sim.SimulationCfg` for more details on the parameters that can be used to configure the simulation.
+Please see the documentation for :class:`~isaaclab.sim.SimulationCfg` for more details on the parameters that can be used to configure the simulation.